 Reason 4 – Allows for more creativity and more advanced photography options

 Beyond the above three reasons, a tripod also opens up a world of creative options, allowing you to take photos that you simply wouldn’t be able to take without one.
 If you want to improve your photography and have a wider choice of photography styles, then a tripod is a must-have travel accessory.

 Examples of these creative options include taking pictures of the stars (astrophotography), long-exposure shots of water, light trails of moving vehicles, and many more.
 You can even create time-lapse videos with a tripod, something that would be impossible without it!

 Well, that was four reasons you need a tripod for your travel photography.
 Still not convinced?
 Read this article, giving 11 reasons you need a tripod that might help further convince you!

 What to Look For in a Travel Tripod

 There are a number of factors to consider when purchasing a tripod.
-In our opinion these come down to four main areas: budget, weight, stability, and size.
+In our opinion these come down to four main areas: cost, weight, stability, and size.